 The whole song sounds somewhat dull and murky because of a technical problem.
 The console for the newly built home studio arrived from Los Angeles as a skeleton, with the wires hanging out and all the parts in boxes.
-Everything was hooked up, but there was never any music ran through the console, before recording commenced.
+Everything was hooked up, but no music was run through the console before recording commenced.
 While installing there was a loss of power in the house.
-The console had one power supply for the positive side and another for the negative side, and unbeknown to technician Susan Rogers one of the power supplies didn’t come back up.
-Rogers noticed the music sounding flat, but didn’t want to ask Prince to stop recording so thing could be checked out.
-Not until after the day long recording session Rogers found out what the problem was.
+The console had one power supply for the positive side and another for the negative side and, unbeknown to technician Susan Rogers, one of the power supplies didn’t come back up.
+Rogers noticed the music sounding flat, but didn’t want to ask Prince to stop recording.
+It was only after the day long recording session that Rogers discovered the cause of the problem.
 However Prince professed to like the recording.

 Eric Leeds added a saxophone part to the song which was discarded.
 The song was also sent to Clare Fischer for his input and an elaborate horn arrangement was recorded, but Prince ended up not using it.